Improved DIQKD protocols with finite-size analysis: Main protocol

 \subsection{Honest behaviour}

-In general, the honest implementation consists of $n$ IID copies of a device characterized by 2 parameters, $\wexp$ and $h_\mathrm{hon}$. $\wexp$ is the probability with which the device wins the CHSH game when supplied with uniformly random inputs $X_j \in \inX, Y_j \in \inYt$, and $h_\mathrm{hon}$ is defined in Eq.~\eqref{eq:ECrate}.
+For this protocol, the honest implementation consists of $n$ IID copies of a device characterized by 2 parameters, $\wexp$ and $h_\mathrm{hon}$.
+The first parameter $\wexp$ is the probability with which the device wins the CHSH game when supplied with uniformly random inputs $X_j \in \inX, Y_j \in \inYt$, while the second parameter $h_\mathrm{hon}$ is defined in Eq.~\eqref{eq:ECrate}.
 While $h_\mathrm{hon}$ does not explicitly appear in the protocol description, it is implicitly used to define the parameter $\cmax$, as was described in Sec.~\ref{sec:EC}.
 (Since $h_\mathrm{hon}$ has a dependence on $\gamma$, strictly speaking it may be more precise to instead view the honest device behaviour as being parametrized by a tuple specifying all the individual entropies in Eq.~\eqref{eq:ECrate}, but for brevity we shall summarize this as the honest behaviour being parametrized by $h_\mathrm{hon}$.
 In the more specific models of honest devices described below, these entropies are expressed in terms of some simpler parameters.)